chadjvw/blog/src/pages/11-11-2018---reducing-ebs-volume-cost/index.md

 ## AWS Step Functions

-[Step Functions](https://aws.amazon.com/step-functions/features/) enable coordination of many AWS services into a serverless workflow.
-Step Functions are built out of task, choice and wait states to control your workflow.
-Coca-Cola gave [a great talk at re:Invent](https://youtu.be/sMaqd5J69Ns?t=502) on how they use Step Functions for creating nutrition labels.
+[Step Functions](https://aws.amazon.com/step-functions/features/) enable coordination of multiple AWS services into a serverless workflow.
+Step Functions are built out of [task, choice and wait states](https://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language-states.html) to control your workflow.
+Coca-Cola gave [a great talk at re:Invent 2017](https://youtu.be/sMaqd5J69Ns?t=502) on how they use Step Functions for creating nutrition labels.

 Our Step Functions are chains of [AWS Lambda](https://aws.amazon.com/lambda/features/) functions that call the AWS EC2 API.
 These Step Functions shutdown an instance and convert its EBS volumes to snapshots.
 Because Step Functions include